cvs-health/testilo/README.md

 ### Summarization

 The `summarize` module of Testilo can summarize a scored report.
-The summary contains, insofar as they exist in the report, its ID, end time, order ID, target data, and total score.
+The summary contains, insofar as they exist in the report, its ID, end time, `sources` property, and total score.

 #### Invocation